Recommended for investors and CFD traders speaking German and focusing on European securities

 To have a clear understanding of CFD fees we calculated a CFD benchmark fee for the selected products.
 This catch-all benchmark includes commissions, spreads and financing costs for all brokers.

 Flatex has low non-trading fees.
-There are no inactivity, custody, account and withdrawal fees, which is awesome.
+There are no inactivity, account or withdrawal fees, which is great.

-The account opening is easy and fully digital for German residents, but complicated and long for non-German residents.
+Account opening at Flatex is easy and fully digital for German and Austrian residents, but complicated and long for other clients.

 |• No minimum deposit||• Slow|

 |• Fully digital account opening for German/Austrian clients||• Not fully digital|